Shubham-kr-chaudhary/funcode/README.md

 ## Acknowledgements

 * FunCode — the  used to build this project
-* Anthropic, Inngest, Prisma, Clerk, and Vercel for the integrations shown in the
+* Chat GPT, Inngest, Prisma, Clerk, and Vercel for the integrations shown in the

 ---